CFI Application Outline: Community

 • Additionally discuss Architectural Barriers Act (ABA) (optional)

-1. Additional Project Narrative Focus Areas (must address one; however, applicants are encouraged to address more than one)
+3. Additional Project Narrative Focus Areas (must address one; however, applicants are encouraged to be responsive in all areas)

 • Use innovative payment approaches to ensure accessibility to diverse populations, including unbanked and underbanked communities